"We do not own the world, and its riches are not ours to dispose of at will."

 When making capital purchases we consider the energy rating of white goods and will pay for quality where it's clear that the resulting lifetime of the product better justifies the energy and material expenditure used in creating it.

-We are most of the way through a programme of converting all the lighting to LED lighting.
+We have converted all the lighting to LED lighting.
 This alone has reduced the lighting wattage by around 6KW.
 This also brings benefits for health and safety as the bulbs are barely warm to the touch.

 There are four gas boilers; one for the main house and one for each apartment.
 We invested in replacing the main boiler with a dramatically more efficient one; halving our gas usage.
-The apartment boilers are being replaced when the older ones fail (which hasn't taken long: two have been replaced with more efficient condensing boilers).
+The apartment boilers have been replaced as they failed (which hasn't taken long) with more efficient condensing boilers.

 We have installed individual radiator thermostats throughout.

 As alternatives to gas, we considered a biomass (wood chip) boiler.
 This was rejected on the grounds of space and because of questions regarding the 'sustainability' of importing wood chip from European forests.
 Solar (PV) was considered and rejected because we were advised that our south-facing roof was too shaded by trees to make this ecologically or financially viable.

 We have installed two log burners to supplement the heating in the winter.
 We cut and dry our own fuel from the woodland garden, making this heating carbon-neutral.

 We have a rolling programme of insulating the windows.
 Several windows have been carefully restored and, while doing so, the panes replaced with double glazing.
 Many have had secondary glazing fitted where this does not impact visually.
 Many of the original sash windows have been draughtproofed during restoration.
 This, we were advised, was a greater benefit per cost than having them double-glazed (which would also have meant the loss of much of the original timber).

 When restoring the roof we took the opportunity to insulate inaccessible sections not previously insulated.